bluekyu/render_pipeline_cpp/docs/build_rpcpp.md

 Install Boost library and set `BOOST_ROOT` to installed directory (For details, see FindBoost usage in CMake)

 #### YAML-CPP
-Just build the repository with CMake, except install.
-CMake will find it automatically by 'User Package Registry' of FindPackage.
+Build and install the repository with CMake.
+And set `yaml-cpp_DIR` to CMake directory in installed directory.

 #### spdlog
 Build and install the repository with CMake.
-And set `spdlog_DIR` to installed directory.
+And set `spdlog_DIR` to CMake directory in installed directory.

 #### flatbuffers
 Build and install the repository with CMake.
 And set `FlatBuffers_ROOT` to installed directory.